jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   * ~31:00 What are 4 virtual networking modes in VirtualBox?
   * ~32:30 What is the difference between NAT and Bridged networking?
   * ~39:30 What Type of hypervisor is VirtualBox?
-  * ~51:30 Why can't you virtualize Mac OSX on VirtualBox?
+  * ~51:30 Why can't you virtualize Mac OSX on VirtualBox (as of 2014)?

 ### Lab